davecao/StructCompare/Readme.rst

 usage: java -jar bilab-structures-*.jar [options]

-    -a,--mol1 <Required>          The first molecule in PDB format.
+    --mol1, -a <Required>          The first molecule in PDB format.
-    --alignAlgo <Optional>        The internally used pairwised
+    --alignAlgo <Optional>        The internally used pairwised alignment.
+Default is SW_local.
-                                  alignment.Default is SW_local.
                                   NW_global: Needleman-Wunsch/Gotoh.
                                   SW_local : Smith-Waterman/Gotoh
                                   GU_linear: GUan_Uberbacher.
-                                  SW_linear: Smith-Waterman/Gotoh with
+                                  SW_linear: Smith-Waterman/Gotoh with smart traceback
-                                             smart traceback
     --alignSeqRes                 If it presents, align the ATOM and SEQRES residues when parsing PDB files.
     --alignXMLfile <Optional>     Pairwised alignment file created from external program Blastp.
 If it is
                                   given, the internal pairwised sequence
                                   alignment will not be done.
-    -b,--mol2 <Required>              The second molecule in PDB format.
+    --mol2, -b <Required>         The second molecule in PDB format.
-    -c1,--chain1 <Optional>           Specify the chain name of the first molecule in PDB format.
+    --chain1, -c1 <Optional>      Specify the chain name of the first molecule in PDB format.
-                                   If not given, all alpha carbon atoms will be picked up for pairwise
+                                  If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
-                                   structure alignment.
-    -c2,--chain2 <Optional>           Specify the chain name of the second molecule in PDB format.
+    --chain2,-c2 <Optional>       Specify the chain name of the second molecule in PDB format.
 Optioned.
-                                   If not given, all alpha carbon atoms will be picked up for pairwise
+                                  If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
-                                   structure alignment.
-    -e,--showElapsedTime              Print out elapsed time (boolean).
+    --showElapsedTime, -e              Print out elapsed time (boolean).
-    -g,--gui                          Show the pairwise comparison in graphic user interface.
+    --gui, -g                          Show the pairwise comparison in graphic user interface.
-    -ge,--gapExt <Optional>           Gap Extension penalty for
+    --gapExt, -ge<Optional>           Gap Extension penalty for
                                    Sequence-based structural
                                    alignment.Default is 1
-    -go,--gapOpen <Optional>          Gap Open penalty for Sequence-based structural alignment.Default is 5
+    --gapOpen, -go<Optional>          Gap Open penalty for Sequence-based structural alignment.Default is 5
-    -h,--help                         Print out usage.
+    --help,-h                         Print out usage.
-    -m,--method <Default=1>           comparison method(number):
+    --method,-m <Default=1>           comparison method(number):
                                    1. FATCAT rigid.
                                    2. FATCAT flexible.
                                    3. Combinatorial extenstion(CE).